 I didn’t realize their butter was cultured–I just bought some Organic Pastures Raw Cultured butter at the store, not knowing I could buy it at the market!
 Why doesn’t it say pastured on the label?
 I’m the only butter-eater in the house (child anaphylactic) but I DO love my butter.
 And my ghee!
 Thanks for this post–I forwarded it to my friends at Tara Firma Farms (www.tarafirmafarms.com), also in Petaluma!

-How on earth did you get the butte.
+How on earth did you get the butter.
 I know about ordering bulk but i have never heard of a bulk 40 pound block of butter.
 Cases of 1 lb butter but now a huge block.
 Is it something they sell on a regular basis?
 I am eager to know how much it cost you, if you do not mind sharing.

 What a great post- I am sharing on FB!!
 I am guessing we eat about 3/4 stick per day per person, some days more!!
 I currently buy Kerry Gold, but I would love to find a local supplier where we could get raw pastured butter.